 When you should file a claim

-Short version: Any time you're in an accident with another vehicle, person or someone's property, it's almost always best to file a claim.
+Short version: Any time you're in an accident it's almost always best to file a claim.

-The main reason is to protect yourself from any potential lawsuits.
+Besides the fact that you are paying for the insurance and might as well use it, filing a claim can also help protect you from any potential lawsuits.
 Even if the other person pinky swears not to sue, it's in your best interest to notify your insurance company and get proper documentation of all damages, just in case.
 Not only are insurance companies well-versed in the ways of a courtroom, but also your liability coverage (made up of Bodily Injury and Property Damage coverage) is meant to protect you from lawsuits and help with legal costs if you do end up getting sued.

-The second reason we say file the claim is to protect yourself from hidden costs (outside of the lawsuit scenario which we just discussed).
+Filing a claim will also protect you from hidden costs (outside of the lawsuit scenario which we just discussed).
 Let's consider a simple fender bender.

 Potential Damage Costs in a Fender Bender Claim: